KikeM/vinyasa/README.md

 ## Contributing

 Contributions to Vinyasa are welcome!
-Please read our contributing guidelines for details on how to submit contributions.
+Open an issue and let's discuss it there! 🤟